ddark008/svenlaanela-thesis-prototype/readme.txt

    for those use-cases working in conjuction with framework classes.
-   (need to access private fields and methods in original class, as well as public, package-private, protected fields and methods in framework classes - generate liberal mirror to extend from during compile-time?)
+   (need to access private fields and methods in original class, as well as public, package-private, protected fields and methods in framework classes)
+4. Implement generating a liberal mirror to extend from during compile-time
-4. Create javassist wiring code for invoking methods/accessing fields on overriding class from the original class (and vice versa).
+5. Create javassist wiring code for invoking methods/accessing fields on overriding class from the original class (and vice versa).
 Companion class/object?
-5. Add compile-time validation errors for invalid constructs
+6. Add compile-time validation errors for invalid constructs

+Use-cases that javassist allows and that annotationassist should be able to emulate:

+Adding a method to class and from that:
+* Call existing methods on the class (and non-private methods of superclasses)
+* Call existing methods on other classes (based on visibility rules)
+* Call other added methods on the class
+* Call other added methods on other classes
+* Access existing fields on the class (and non-private fields of superclasses)
+* Access existing fields on other classes (based on visibility rules)
+* Access added fields on the class
+* Access added fields on other classes
+Adding a field to class and from that

+Inserting code to the beginning of an existing method Inserting code to the end of an existing method Modifying a specific method call inside an existing method